-Speed Capture Station is the market leader at registry offices
+Speed Capture Station is the market leader at registration offices

-[Essen/Ratingen - Germany, 4 May 2017] The "biometric ID machine" from Speed Biometrics GmbH is already in use in eleven German federal states, with great success.
+[Essen/Ratingen - Germany, 9 May 2017] The "biometric ID machine" from Speed Biometrics GmbH is already in use in eleven German federal states with great success.
 The Speed Capture Station has been developed in conjunction with secunet Security Networks AG, and is based on secunet biomiddle – a middleware for biometric systems and electronic identity documents.
-The innovative self-service Speed Capture terminal has been tried and tested in more than 70 installations, making it the market leader in Germany.
+The innovative self-service terminal Speed Capture has been proving its merits in more than 70 installations, making it the market leader in Germany.

-With the aid of the Speed Capture Station ID machines, citizens can themselves record all the biometric data needed to apply for sovereign identity documents, such as a facial image, signature and fingerprints.
+With the aid of the Speed Capture Station ID machines, citizens can themselves capture all the biometric data needed to apply for sovereign identity documents, such as a facial image, signature and fingerprints.
 This greatly accelerates and simplifies the process of applying for personal IDs, passports, residence permits, and EU driver's licenses.
 In addition, increased security is a clear benefit offered by this solution, while face morphing is reliably prevented by means of the live recording procedure.
-The entire process of recording data and performing quality checks takes just three to five minutes.
-While processing the application, the caseworker accesses the data recorded by the citizen and transfers it into the application digitally and without media disruption.
+The entire process of capturing data and performing quality assurance takes just three to five minutes.
+While processing the application, the official accesses the data captured by the citizen and transfers it into the application digitally and without media disruption.
 As a result, citizens and authorities alike benefit from the use of Speed Capture.

 The Speed Capture Station, certified by the German Federal Office for Information Security (BSI), is already operational in more than 50 local authorities.
 In 2016 alone, Speed Biometrics recorded an increase in installations that exceeded 45%.
-The Speed Capture Station is now in use in 30% of German cities, including Berlin, Hamburg, Dortmund, Essen and Dresden.
+The Speed Capture Station is now in use in 30% of German large cities (with more than 100.000 inhabitants), including Berlin, Hamburg, Dortmund, Essen and Dresden.
 "Our Speed Capture Station has advanced from being an innovative pioneer to a market leader", Managing Director Stefan Pahmeier proudly explained.
-His company put in place the first officially recognised ID machines in Germany, in the form of the Speed Capture self-service terminal.
+His company realized the first officially recognised ID machine in Germany, in the form of the Speed Capture self-service terminal.

 The citizens' centre of the District Office of Ravensburg has been using the Speed Capture Station for EU driver's license applications since January 2017.
 "Being citizen-friendly involves more than just having friendly employees; the objective is to make everything as easy as possible for the citizen, including through the use of technical innovation", explains District Administrator Harald Sievers, at the dedication of the driver's license photo terminal in the Ravensburg citizens' centre.

-In North Rhine Westphalia, where Speed Biometrics GmbH is in fact strongly represented, two Speed Capture Stations were also installed in the service centre of the Federal City of Bonn, in the first quarter of 2017.
-Explaining the process, Thomas Fricke, Head of the Department for Citizens' and Road Transport Matters at Bonn City Council, said: "We were pleasantly surprised by the high usage rate, with more than 800 users in March 2017.
-The average time spent recording biometric data was reduced by approximately five minutes per process in our administration.
-Installing two stations immediately was the right decision."
+In North Rhine Westphalia, where Speed Biometrics GmbH is in fact strongly represented, two Speed Capture Stations were installed in the service centre of the Federal City of Bonn, in the first quarter of 2017.
+Thomas Fricke, Head of the Department for Citizens' and Road Transport Matters at Bonn City Council, said: "We were pleasantly surprised by the high usage rate, with more than 800 users in March 2017.
+The average time spent capturing biometric data was reduced by approximately five minutes per application in our administration.
+Starting with two stations from the very beginning was the right decision."

 Technical partnership

-secunet biomiddle, a middleware for biometric systems and eIDs, is used to record biometric data and apply quality checks to it on the terminal.
+secunet biomiddle, a middleware for biometric systems and eIDs, is used to capture biometric data and apply quality checks to it on the terminal.
 It enables the modular use of biometric system components and ID readers in various biometric or eID applications.
 As a joint development between secunet and BSI, secunet biomiddle is the preferred architecture and reference implementation for the use of biometrics in the context of sovereign documents.